overture-stack/score/icgc-storage-client/README.md

 Software for accessing ICGC data sets in affiliated cloud environments.

+(Distribution module with formal ICGC naming / branding instead of DCC.)

 ## Usage

 An example usage of the container which will download a remote file (with associated index file) having `object-id` `5b845b9a-3dcd-59ef-9f56-9a99396e988f` to `/tmp` on the docker host machine in "bundle" layout.
 The files will be written with ownership set to the current user (`/usr/bin/id -u`) and group (`/usr/bin/id -g`)